oasysgames/oasys-docs/docs/architecture/1-overview/1-oasys-architecture/1-1-ecosystem-per-chain.md

 # Multi Layered Architecture

 The Hub Layer is designed to handle only specific transactions.
-This prevents many transactions from occurring, preventing the gas fee from rising during roll-up, and does not burden the user even if the gasp rises.
+This prevents many transactions from occurring, preventing the gas fee from rising during roll-up, and does not burden the user even if the gas price rises.
-Verse Layer will be responsible for the transactions of significant games.
+The Verse Layer will be responsible for the transactions wich are significant for games.

-Oasys can solve with flexibility.
+Oasys can solve many issues through flexibility.

-- For large projects, a public chain is established for each product.
+- For large projects, a public chain is established for each product
 - Multiple games can configure one version
 - High TPS
 - Fast Finality

-High speed, High Finality can be considered low Network Resilience, but Oasys validate all transactions by Hub Layer validators.
+High speed and High Finality can be considered low Network Resilience, but Oasys validates all transactions through Hub Layer validators.